saideeptiku/FindLets/README.md

 --numbers: Generate N numbers between -9 to 9 and print unique triplets.
 --from_file: A file where each line has comma separated numbers.
                             Overrides --number flag.
 --gen_file: Only generates a file.
 Overrides all other flags.
+Does not execute the finders.
+            Example: Following command will generate inputs.csv file with 10 rows and 30 cols python3 --genfile inputs.csv 10 30

 Example:

+The following line generates 30 rows of fixed length 10 and then executes better finder on it python3 main.py --better --numbers 30

+The following line creates a csv file with 10 rows and 20 cols, and places inside insputs.csv python3 main.py --gen_file inputs.csv 10 20

-python3 main.py --better numbers 30
+The following line executes better on each line within inputs.csv python3 main.py --better --from_file inputs.csv

 ```

 ### Testing